 I have a four-year-old HP laptop.
-I recently upgraded the laptop from Windows 7 to Windows 10 by using the free upgrade offer without any issues.
+I recently upgraded the computer from Windows 7 to Windows 10 by using the free upgrade offer without any issues.
 After upgrading to Windows 10, I manually installed all device drivers downloaded from the HP website.

-In short, Windows 10 clears the stored password during the restart and asks to enter the Wi-Fi password for the same network again when you try to the connect after a reboot.
+In short, Windows 10 clears the stored password during the restart and asks to enter the Wi-Fi password for the same network again when you try to connect after a reboot.

 Method 1 of 2